 - Reading the Will and distribution of the estate

 - Disputes against an Estate or Will (Contentious Probate)

-The benefits of using a special probate solicitor
+The benefits of using a specialist probate solicitor

 Trusting a specialist with your loved one’s estate is highly beneficial in ensuring that all loose ends are tied up; as executors will be held personally liable for all mistakes, deliberate or accidental.
 As thorough as you may be, our expert probate solicitors have many years experience dealing with estates both simple and complex, and will be at hand to help speed up the process and resolve any disputes that may arise along the way.

 We understand how confusing and emotionally draining dealing with probate can be, especially at an already difficult time.
 That’s why we are committed to offering a sensitive but practical approach to handling your probate, making sure the process moves ahead in as straightforward and stress-free a way as possible.

 Our team includes members of the Society of Trust and Estate Practitioners (STEP) and of Solicitors for the Elderly (SFE), ensuring that we have the specialist expertise to handle your probate effectively while adhering to the strictest professional standards.
 Our team also includes a specialist Dementia Friend, part of an initiative by the Alzheimer’s Society aimed at giving insight and support for those living with dementia.

 Fishers is a Lexcel-accredited law firm, which recognises the quality of our practice management and customer care and reflects the excellence of our legal service.
 We are regulated by the Solicitors Regulation Authority (SRA).

 What happens if the person did not leave a Will?